 - In Sikka, we facilitate a business meeting between Romeo and Chosik, a government-owned cocoa processing factory, in which Chosik is committed to buying fermented cocoa beans from three cocoa farmers' cooperatives in Sikka, one of which is Romeo.

-In 2018, at least 479 farmers from two cooperatives have received benefits due to our interventions:
+In 2018, at least 479 farmers and their families received benefits due to our interventions:

 144 farmers of Romeo Cooperative (114 male farmers and 30 female farmers)